-Let’s say you own a coffee shop, and you’ve got a website to promote it.
+Let’s say you own a yoga center, and you’ve got a website to promote it.
 When you look at a page on the site you see this.

 But when a search engine looks at the same page, in addition to seeing what you see on your screen, it also sees the code behind it, called HTML .

 Specific parts of this code help the search engine understand what the web page is all about.
-And knowing which parts are important can help you to optimise your site.
+And knowing which parts are important can help you to optimize your site.

 First, the title of the page in the code.

-In this example, you can see the title in the tab at the top: “Cotswolds Coffee Shop.”
-The search engine sees the title enclosed in a piece of code called a title tag.
+In this example, you can see the title in the tab at the top: “Chennai Yoga Center” The search engine sees the title enclosed in a piece of code called a title tag.
 It looks like this:

 You can help the search engine index your page properly by making sure your page title accurately describes its content.
 That way it can show up in relevant searches.

 The next thing you’ll want to think about is the page’s text.
 Think about who you want to visit your page, and what words they’re using to describe your products and services.
-Do they talk about fair trade coffee?
-Do they use the term cappuccino instead of macchiato?
+Do they talk about yoga postures?
+Do they use the term “Dhyana” instead of Meditation?
 These are probably the terms they’re also using to search.

 Try to speak the language of your customers when you write your content.
 Because this can help ensure they’ll find your pages when they search.